robinsalehjan/trendinghashtaggraph/README.md

 TWITTER_ACCESS_TOKEN_SECRET=...
 ```

-Where you replace the `...` with the value of your Phoenix secret and Twitter API credentials:
+Where you replace `...` with the value of your `Phoenix` secret and `Twitter` API credentials:
 - [How to generate a Phoenix secret](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Secret.html)
 - [How to get Twitter API credentials](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html)

-2. Pull the image from docker hub: `docker pull robinsalehjan/thg:v1`
+3. Build the image: `docker build -t trendinghashtaggraph .`

-3. Run the image: `docker run -d -p 8080:8080 --env-file env.list --rm robinsalehjan/thg` and open `localhost:8080` in your browser
+3. Run the image: `docker run -d -p 8080:8080 --env-file env.list --rm trendinghashtaggraph` and open `localhost:8080` in your browser

 # Terminology & Architecture